Afghanistan: UN pressures Taliban over missing women's activists | DW | 22.01.2022

 One of the two women who went missing in Afghanistan had posted a video of herself as men, allegedly from the Taliban's intelligence department, are heard pounding on her door.
 But the Taliban say the video is fake.

 The United Nations said its concerned about the disappearance of two Afghan women's rights activists.
-Taman Zaryabi Paryani and Parawana Ibrahimkhel were allegedly abducted from their homes by the Taliban on Wednesday night.
+Taman Zaryabi Paryani and Parawana Ibrahimkhel were reportedly abducted from their homes by the Taliban on Wednesday night.

 "We urge Taliban to provide information on their whereabouts & to protect rights of all Afghans," the UN's Assistance Mission in Afghanistan (UNAMA) said in a statement on Twitter.